SheQuantum/QSESC/README.md

 How to contribute:
 Feel free to drop your comments or create a pull request with your additions.
 Alternatively, we are happy to hear from you @ contactsheq@gmail.com

+This work Universalization of Quantum Software Engineering © 2024 by SheQuantum is licensed under CC BY-SA 4.0.

 Warm Regards,<br>
 Nithyasri Srivathsan<br>
 Founder, SheQuantum